Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?: Introduction

 \section{Introduction}

-Coding agents are being rapidly adopted across the software engineering industry \citep{cursor}, and providing \agentsmds{} like \texttt{AGENTS.md}, a \texttt{README} specifically targeting agents, has become common practice.
-With various industry leaders \citep{AGENTSMd2025,UsingClaudeMdFiles} recommending this approach to adapt their agents to specific repositories, \agentsmds{} are now supported by most popular agent frameworks, and included in over 60'000 open-source repositories at the time of writing, as reported by \citet{AGENTSMd2025}.
+Coding agents are being rapidly adopted across the software engineering industry \citep{aitw2025dashboard,cursor}, and providing \agentsmds{} like \texttt{AGENTS.md}, a \texttt{README} specifically targeting agents, has become common practice.
+With various industry leaders \citep{AGENTSMd2025,UsingClaudeMdFiles} recommending this approach to adapt their agents to specific repositories, \agentsmds{} are now supported by most popular agent frameworks, and included in over 60'000 open-source repositories, as reported by \citet{AGENTSMd2025}.

 These \agentsmds{} typically contain a repository overview and information on relevant developer tooling, aiming to help coding agents to navigate a given repository more efficiently, run build and test commands correctly, adhere to style guides and design patterns, and ultimately to solve tasks to the user's satisfaction more frequently.
 To date, despite their widespread adoption, the impact of \agentsmds{} on the coding agent's ability to solve complex software engineering tasks has not been rigorously studied.
 This is due to two key challenges: i) because of their recent introduction, \agentsmds{} are not available for instances of prior benchmarks, and ii) popular, well-known repositories, typically used to create such benchmarks, are not representative of most codebases.
-As a result, a rigorous evaluation of the \agentsmds{} used in practice requires a new, complementary benchmark that contains only issues from less popular repositories with developer-committed \agentsmds{}.
+As a result, a rigorous evaluation of real-world \agentsmd{} use requires a new, complementary benchmark that contains only issues from less popular repositories with developer-committed \agentsmds{}.